1 Legal and enforcement framework

 The relevant provisions governing this field are set out in the Anti-money Laundering Law.

 By means of Legislative Decree 90/2017, the client due diligence obligation has been strengthened.
 As a result, service providers in the crypto-asset sector – currently limited to those converting virtual currencies from or into traditional currencies – have been included on the list of addressees of anti-money laundering provisions.
-Therefore, they must enrol on the special register of financial agents and credit brokers.
+Therefore, they must enrol in the special register managed by the Board of Agents and Brokers (Organismo Agenti e Mediatori (OAM)), which is likely to enter into force by 18 May 2022.
+The Ministerial Decree of 30 January 2022 established the procedures for the implementation of this register.

 7.1 Does the fintech sector present any specific challenges or concerns from a competition perspective?
 Are there any pro-competition measures that are targeted specifically at fintech companies?